palantir/gradle-publish-mapping/README.md

 # LICENSE

-Gradle Flex Version is released by Palantir Technologies, Inc. under the Apache 2.0 License. see the included LICENSE file for details.
+Gradle Publish Mapping is released by Palantir Technologies, Inc. under the Apache 2.0 License. see the included LICENSE file for details.